SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Method

 \subsection{Dynamic simulation}

-We used Taccel \citep{taccel2025} to perform dynamic soft grasping simulations, owing to its ability to accurately model time-dependent deformation and frictional contact among multiple interacting Neo-Hookean solids.
-Each simulation was initialized with the following gripper parameters: material stiffness $E_g$, Poisson's ratio $\nu_g$, a tetrahedral mesh $\mathcal{M}_g$ of the left soft finger with $N_g$ nodes (later duplicated to form the right soft finger), and the initial gripper grasp pose $\mathcal{P}_g$.
-Analogous quantities were also defined for an arbitrary feature-rich object: $E_o$, $\nu_o$, $\mathcal{P}_o$, and $\mathcal{M}_o$.
+We used Taccel \citep{taccel2025} to perform dynamic soft grasping simulations due to its ability to accurately model time-dependent deformation and frictional contact among multiple interacting Neo-Hookean solids.
+Each simulation was initialized with the following gripper parameters: material stiffness $E_g$, Poisson's ratio $\nu_g$, friction coefficient $\mu_g$, mass density $\varrho_g$ ($\text{kg}/\text{m}^3$), a tetrahedral mesh $\mathcal{M}_g$ of the left soft finger with $N_g$ nodes (later duplicated to form the right soft finger), and the initial gripper grasp pose $\mathcal{P}_g$.
+Analogous quantities were also defined for an arbitrary feature-rich object: $E_o$, $\nu_o$, $\mu_o$, $\varrho_o$, $\mathcal{P}_o$ and $\mathcal{M}_o$.

 In each dynamic grasping simulation, the sliding stage of a soft robotic gripper (Fig.~\ref{fig:fig1}) was first compressed by $d_c$ millimetres, and then the gripper was lifted by $d_l$ millimetres.
 Each simulation lasted $t$ seconds and consisted of $N_t$ timesteps.
 During the first $t/2$ seconds, gripper compression was achieved by fixing the displacements of nodes on the fixed port of the design domain (Fig.~\ref{fig:designdomain}) to $0$, while input port nodes were compressed by $2 \,d_c/N_t$ millimetres per timestep, resulting in a smooth compression of the sliding stage by $d_c$ millimetres.
 In the final $t/2$ seconds, both input and output port nodes were lifted in the $z$-direction by $2 \,d_l/N_t$ millimetres per timestep, corresponding to a smooth lifting of the entire gripper by $d_l$ millimetres.
-In all examples presented in this paper, $d_c$ was set to $80\,\text{mm}$, while $\nu_g$ and $\nu_o$ were $0.4$.
+In all examples presented in this paper, we set $d_c = 80\,\text{mm}$, $\nu_g = \nu_o = 0.4$, $\varrho_g = \varrho_o = 1000 \, \text{kg}/\text{m}^3$, $\mu_g = 1.0$ and $\mu_o = 0.3$.